 - Contraception and birth control, except emergency contraception.

-Federal government Medicaid can be applied for.
+Federal government Medicaid can be applied for, which is from the Tarrant County HHSC office.
 This government program provides comprehensive health care and medical benefits for eligible children and families.
 The program focuses on low income families, elderly, children who are not disabled; primarily low-income families, related caretakers of dependent children, pregnant women, and the disabled.

 Tarrant County residents may be able to receive free medical care from Medicaid.
 The public program may be able to pay for medicines, doctors' services, lab and X-ray charges, nurse midwife, nursing facility and hospital services, family planning, ambulance, maternity, as well as a wide variety of other health care services and medical bills.
 Medicaid also pays for other out-of-pocket medical expenses and bills for certain Medicare recipients, such as co-insurance costs, Medicare premiums, and health care deductibles.
 Some other services offered to qualified people can include.